eProsima/Fast-DDS-monitor/docs/rst/user_manual/right_panel.rst

 Issues Panel
 ============
-In this panel it is displayed a brief information of the actual state of the Monitor, as different notifications from events in the application.
+In this panel it is displayed a brief information of the actual state of the *Fast DDS Monitor*, as different notifications from events in the application.

 * Entities
     * *Domains*: A list of the Domains that has been initialized in the Monitor so far.